hack4impact-mcgill/move-up-sms-tool/backend/README.md

 npm install twilio-cli -g
 ```

 Login.
-The first can be anything, and then it will prompt you for account details.
+The terminal will prompt you for account details.
 ```
 twilio login
 ```

 Open an ngrok tunnel (aka connect your application to the internet).
-You can monitor requests at the address that ngrok gives you.
+You can monitor requests at the address that ngrok gives you (i.e. the link showed in the terminal).

+Type the following command in ther terminal.
 ```
 twilio phone-numbers:update "+14388003554" --sms-url="http://localhost:5000/message"
 ```

-In a separate terminal, run the application.
+In a separate terminal, run the application:
 ```
 python manage.py recreate_db  # create the databases
 python manage.py dbseed  # load the signup form from json